jpotts18/mean-stack-relational/README.md

 # Use grunt task runner to execute the application
 grunt

+# plug in your private and public keys for working with FB and Twitter into config/env/development.js
+# If you don't do this you will get a TypeError: OAuthStrategy requires a consumerKey option
+# If you don't have keys yet, I think you can plug a random string in and it will compile correctly
 ```

 Thats all!
 Now go and open up your browser at [http://localhost:3000](http://localhost:3000), and tweet [@jpotts18](http://twitter.com/jpotts18) to say thanks!